eflynch/boardzorg/NOTES.md

   * There shouldn't be a coexist persist option but rather the option to flip at any time before shipments occur
 * Show the discard piles on the board

+## Done
+* Switch to using websockets instead of polling

 # Notes